Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 \subsection{Case 5. $H$ contains a copy of $K_5$}

 In this case, there is a sequence $K_5 \cong H'_0, H'_1, \ldots, H'_r = H$, such that $H'_i$ is obtained from $H'_{i-1}$ via a standard step, a vertex-step, or an edge-step.
 Strictly speaking, the aforementioned sequence is not a stretched sequence as it starts from a copy of $K_5$.
 Nevertheless, we do away with this technicality and assume that the sequence is \emph{optimal}, which, similarly to the notion of \emph{stretched}, means that $H_0' \cong K_5$, $H_i'$ is obtained from $H_{i-1}'$ via a standard, vertex, or edge step, and subject to these properties, the number of edges added between existing vertices is minimised, and the total number of steps is maximised.
+One can verify that all the results that were used to deduce Proposition~\ref{thm:cover-rainbow-K4} from Lemma~\ref{lem:phi} remain valid.

 Define $\alpha'$, $\beta'$ and $\gamma'$ analogously to the definition of $\alpha$, $\beta$ and $\gamma$, respectively.
 Then

 It follows that